robhagemans/pcbasic/README.md

 A full CC-licensed [GW-BASIC language reference](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/HELP) is included with PC-BASIC.
 You can find it in the `info/` directory as a text file called `HELP`; access it through your favourite text reader or through `RUN "@:INFO"`, option `Docs`.
 This documentation aims to document the actual behaviour of GW-BASIC 3.23, on which PC-BASIC is modelled.
 Please note that the original Microsoft help file, which can be found on the internet, is rather hit-and-miss; GW-BASIC often behaves differently than documented by Microsoft.

-#### .BAS files ####
-Many BASIC dialects use the same extension `.BAS`, but their files are not compatible.
-PC-BASIC runs GW-BASIC files only.
-Some tips to recognise GW-BASIC files:
-- ASCII files are plain text with line numbers.
-- Bytecode files start with magic byte `FF`.
-- Protected files start with magic byte `FE`.

-In particular, QBASIC files (which have no line numbers) and QuickBASIC files (magic byte `FC`) will not run.

-#### Security ####
-PC-BASIC does not attempt to sandbox its programs in any way.
-BASIC programs have full access to your operating system - indeed, through the SHELL command, they have exactly the same capabilities as scripts or binaries run on the command line.
-You should treat them with the same caution as you would shell scripts or binaries.
-Therefore, do not run a program from the internet that you have not inspected first using LIST or one of the command line conversion options.
-You wouldn't just download an executable fom the internet and run it either, right?

-#### MS-DOS style 8.3 file names ####
-PC-BASIC follows DOS file system conventions, where files consist of a 8-character name and 3-character extension and names are case insensitive.
-Note that DOS conventions are subtly different from Windows short filename conventions and not-so-subtly different from Unix conventions.
-This may lead to surprising effects in the presence of several files that match the same DOS name.
-To avoid such surprises, run PC-BASIC in a working directory of its own and limit file names to all-caps 8.3 format.

-When opening a data file, PC-BASIC will first look for a file with the name exactly as provided.
-This can be a long name and will be case sensitive if your file system is.
-If such a file is not found, it will truncate the name provided to 8.3 format and convert to all uppercase.
-If that exact name is not found, it will look for 8.3 names in mixed case which match the name provided in a case-insensitive way.
-Such files are searched in lexicographic order.
-On Windows, the name matched can be a short filename as well as a long filename (provided it is of 8.3 length; it may, for example, contain spaces).

-When loading or saving a program file, no attempt is made to find an exact match.
-Instead, the search will first match the all-caps 8.3 version of the name and continue in lexicographic order as above.
-If no extension is specified, the extension .BAS will be implicitly added.
-To load a program with no extension, end the filename in a dot.
-On file systems without short filenames, it is not possible to load a program if its filename is longer than 8.3 or ends in a dot.

-The only valid path separator is the backslash `\`.

-#### Newline conventions ####
-In default mode, PC-BASIC will accept both DOS and Unix newline conventions.
-This behaviour is different from GW-BASIC, which only accepts text files in DOS format (CR/LF line endings, ctrl-Z at end-of-file).
-In exceptional cases, correct GW-BASIC ASCII files will not be loaded correctly, in particular if they contain LF characters followed by a number.
-If you encounter such a case, use the `--strict-newline` option.
-In `--strict-newline` mode, ASCII files in standard UNIX format (LF line endings, no EOF character) will fail to load: on Linux or Mac, use a utility such as [`unix2dos`](http://waterlan.home.xs4all.nl/dos2unix.html) to convert programs saved as text files before loading them.
-When saving as ASCII, PC-BASIC always uses the DOS conventions.

-#### Codepages and UTF-8 ####
-PC-BASIC supports a large number of codepages, including double-byte character set codepages used for Chinese, Japanese and Korean.
-PC-BASIC will load and save all program files as if encoded in the codepage you select.
-It is possible to load and save in UTF-8 format, by choosing the `--utf-8` option.
-In `--utf-8` mode, ASCII program source will be saved and loaded in standard UTF-8 encoding.
-Please note that you will still need to select a codepage that provides the Unicode characters that your program needs.

-#### Command-line interface ####
-You can run PC-BASIC in command-line mode by running with the `-b` option.
-There is also a full-screen text interface available with the `-t` option.
-On Linux, you can even get sound in the text and command-line interfaces if you install the Unix `beep` utility (if you use Ubintu, please be aware that the pc-speaker is switched off by default.
-You'll need to edit `/etc/modprobe.d/blacklist.conf` and comment out the line `blacklist pcspkr`.
-Then, `apt-get install beep` and be sure to wear appropriate ear protection as the default volume level is LOUD.)

 #### Free BASIC compilers and saner dialects ####
 If you're starting a new project in BASIC, please consider one of the more sensible free versions of the language, such as [FreeBasic](www.freebasic.net), [QB64](http://www.qb64.net/) or [SmallBASIC](https://sourceforge.net/projects/smallbasic/).
 Under FreeDOS, you can use the [Bywater BASIC](https://sourceforge.net/projects/bwbasic/) interpreter.